China, People’s Republic of

 Chinese PLA A3, No. 22,

 Fuxing Road, Haidian District

-An extensive restructuring of Chinese Defence System is now undergoing and will last till the end of next year.
+An extensive restructuring of the Chinese Defence System is now undergoing and will last until the end of next year.
 A complete, actual portrait of the Military Medical Service of the PLA is not available right now.
-Update in edition 2018.

 Health care establishments in the PLA falls into four categories: military hospitals, sanatoriums, clinics in the troops, and clinics in the General Headquarters and military universities.